-Next we see one of the largest buildings in the France pavilion expansion also getting a roof installed, or in this case it looks like 2 separate roofs on the same structure:
+Next, we see one of the largest buildings in the France pavilion expansion also getting a roof installed, or in this case, it looks like 2 separate roofs on the same structure:

 It’s a big project for Disney to have to cover what was a never-seen are in the back of the France pavilion.
-Now of course people are going to be looking at the backs of those buildings, so they have to look nice!
+Now, of course, people are going to be looking at the backs of those buildings, so they have to look nice!

-Here we can see the one of the roofs on the Remy’s Ratatouille Adventure building facade under construction:
+Here we can see one of the roofs on the Remy’s Ratatouille Adventure building facade under construction:

 (NEW PHOTOS – 10/23/19)

-The France expansion project is humming along quite nice, and signs of the construction work are visible from all over Epcot, and even beyond.
+The France expansion project is humming along quite nicely, and signs of the construction work are visible from all over Epcot, and even beyond.
 Here we can see some work being done on one of the roofs of the already existing buildings:

 Some of the work is even recognizable from outside the park as you can see work being done on the facade of the Remy’s Ratatouille Adventure building all the way from the Yacht Club: